AlparDuman/auto-format-videos/README.md

 - If you have set up the process as a background task, you must end it via the Windows Task Scheduler!

 ## Set up as an automatic task in the background
-- Use Windows Task Scheduler (Recommended & invisible in background):
+- Windows Task Scheduler (Recommended & invisible in background):
   - Create a new task that launches "auto format videos.cmd" in the folder where it is located
   - Set trigger "at startup" or "at login"
 - Shortcut in startup folder (Alternative & visible in taskbar):